 “This is an unusually uncertain time,” said El-Erian, chief executive officer at Pimco, which is based in Newport Beach, California.
 “It’s not just Europe.
 Let’s not forget there is a fiscal cliff in the U.S. Let’s not forget geopolitics is heating up in Iran again,” he said yesterday on Bloomberg Radio’s “Hays Advantage” with Kathleen Hays.

-The record-size $263 billion Total Return Fund (PTTRX) had 52 percent of its assets in mortgage-related debt, 35 percent in Treasuries and 13 percent in investment-grade corporate bonds as of June 30, according to Pimco’s website.
+The record-size $263 billion Total Return Fund (PTTRX:US) had 52 percent of its assets in mortgage-related debt, 35 percent in Treasuries and 13 percent in investment-grade corporate bonds as of June 30, according to Pimco’s website.

 The year-end “fiscal cliff” of higher taxes and spending cuts clouds the economic outlook, El-Erian said.
 The nation added more jobs in July than economists expected, though the unemployment rate rose to 8.3 percent from 8.2 percent, a Labor Department report showed Aug.
 3.